voldigotcodes/mystore/README.md

 # mystore
-an employee manager application for e-commerce stores
+an freelancer manager application for e-commerce brands